What you need to know to participate in this online program

 The most important technical requirements for online coursework are access to a high-speed internet connection and an email address you can check daily.
-Students can work either with a PC or a Macintosh with some form of antivirus software loaded on their computers.
+Students can work either with a PC or a Macintosh with some form of antivirus software.
 Some content-specific software will be required throughout the program; students will be given information on how to purchase it prior to the start of each course.
 Students must also have access to a scanner.
 It is essential that all students download Firefox as their browser, which can be downloaded for free.

 No. These are asynchronous courses, so you can arrange your study times to fit your personal schedule.

 Being away from class for a week or more is problematic, as the program is very much a classroom environment.
 Though the courses are asynchronous, you still must be present each week.
 If a situation arises such as a family crisis or illness, arrangements must be made with the instructor of the course (similar to a traditional face-to-face course).

 Lesley University may allow a transfer of up to six credits from an appropriate institution.
 They must be graduate level and relevant to the program of study.

 Probably.
 However, some courses have prerequisites and also may require some specific technical skills.
 Contact the program advisor directly to arrange for permission to enroll: Mike Matvichuk: 800.999.1959ext.
 8463, or 617.349.8463 or email@example.com.

 All PreK-12 Programs